Latest Diamond Finds

 diamond hunters," Millar wrote.

-In 1969, the crater was sold to a mining company and in 1972 the
+In 1969, the crater was sold to a General Earth Minerals, a mining company in Dallas, and in 1972 the

 state of Arkansas purchased it.
-The site was developed into an 888-acre
+The site was developed into an 911-acre

 park nestled in a mixed pine and hardwood forest along the banks of the

 Little Missouri River.
-There is a visitor's center, gift shop, picnic
+There is a visitor's center, gift shop, Diamond Discovery Center, picnic

-area, restaurant, a 1.3-mile trail and 60 campsites with water and
+area, restaurant, walking trails, and 47 campsites with water and

 Great Finds from the Famous Crater